Developing a new generation of social innovators and entrepreneurs for sustainable growth

-Professor Albert Ko, Director of Service-Learning and Director of Entrepreneurship Initiative, in Lingnan University’s Office of Service-Learning (OSL), points to a clear trend in the evolution of social enterprises, particularly in Hong Kong and Asia.
+According to Professor Albert Ko, SEIM Programme Director, there is a clear trend in the evolution of social enterprises, particularly in Hong Kong and Asia.

-“People began to realise if they wanted to grow their social enterprise and have a real impact, then the business had to be scalable.
-In the past, there were good, successful social enterprises but the problem was it was very hard for them to scale up.”
+“People began to realise if they wanted to grow their social enterprise and have a real impact, then the business has to be scalable.
+In the past, there were good and valuable social enterprises.
+But it was very hard for them to scale up.”

 Some key features of this new MA

-To equip students with the necessary skills to meet this range of objectives, the SEIM programme transcends the disciplinary boundaries of education, social science, management, and technology, with the Social Entrepreneurship and Innovation Management elements of the programme also working in concert with each other.
+To equip students with the necessary skills to rise to these challenges, the SEIM programme transcends the disciplinary boundaries of entrepreneurship, social science, management, education, and technology.
+The Social Entrepreneurship and Innovation Management elements of the programme are designed to complement each other.

-While not all graduates will go on to launch their own startup, the aim of the SEIM programme is to give them knowledge and confidence to go down that road, if desired.
-What’s more, a significant proportion of the programme will focus on innovation methods, and examining and improving processes.
-“So, even a social worker or a school teacher can apply this type of innovation thinking to improve their service,” Prof Ko notes.
+The SEIM programme is open to individuals from diverse backgrounds.
+While not all graduates will go on to launch their own start-ups, the SEIM programme will empower them with the knowledge and confidence to go down that road if they choose.
+What’s more, a significant part of the programme will focus on innovation methods and critically examining and improving processes.
+As Prof. Ko notes, “Even a social worker or a schoolteacher can apply this type of innovation thinking to improve their service.”

 Another methodology used in this programme involves the validation of learning.
-The, possibly anticipated, failure of an innovation, with criteria established in advance for analysing what has happened, allows for valuable lessons to be learned for the future.
+For every innovation, a range of failures has to be anticipated, with criteria established in advance for analysing what has happened.
+This allows for valuable lessons to be learned for the future.

-The MA in SEIM also offers the possibility of internship experience.
-“Lingnan has strong links to NGOs in Hong Kong.
-These are engaged in activities from social work to public health and engineering, and some of these will be giving project opportunities to our students.”
+The MA in SEIM also offers the possibility of internship experiences.
+Students can take advantage of Lingnan’s strong network of NGOs and social enterprises in Hong Kong.
+These are engaged in fields ranging from social work to public health and engineering.

-Through Lingnan’s partnerships with domestic and overseas higher education institutions – including those on the Mainland, in Taiwan, and in the UK, the United States and Japan - students will get the chance to gain international academic exposure and advanced experiential education.
-In addition, distinguished professionals involved in various social innovation initiatives, will be invited in as guest speakers.
+Through Lingnan’s partnerships with domestic and overseas higher education institutions, including those in the Mainland, Taiwan, the UK, the United States, and Japan, students can gain international academic exposure and learn about advanced experiential education.
+In addition, distinguished professionals in various social innovation initiatives will serve as guest speakers.

 Why Lingnan is the right home for this programme

-The need for people from diverse professions – such as social workers and engineers – to work together, smoothly and effectively, can be key to the success of a social enterprise.
-So, along with Lingnan’s strong links to local NGOs, the fact that it is a liberal arts university, and therefore places great weight on the value of interdisciplinary learning, provides a firm foundation for this new MA.
+Smooth and effective collaboration amongst professionals from diverse backgrounds, such as social workers and engineers, can be the key to a successful social enterprise.
+As a liberal arts university, Lingnan places great weight on the value of interdisciplinary learning.
+This provides a firm foundation for this new MA.